n8willis/opentype-shaping-documents/opentype-shaping-bengali.md

 special forms.
 Bengali includes two below-base consonant
 forms:

-  - "Ra,Halant" in a non-syllable-initial position takes on the "Raphala" form.
+  - "Halant,Ra" (after the base consonant) and "Ra,Halant" (in a non-syllable-initial position) take on the "Raphala" form.
-  - "Ba,Halant" takes on the "Baphala" form.
+  - "Ba,Halant" (before the base consonant) and "Halant,Ba" (after the base consonant) take on the "Baphala" form.

 Because Bengali incorporates the `BLWF_MODE_PRE_AND_POST` shaping characteristic, any pre-base consonants and any post-base consonants